TrickmanOff/DMarket-Bot/README.md

 # DMarket-Bot
-Bot for auto-targeting and bying
+Bot for auto-targeting and bying skins on DMarket.

 [Sample of use (23 May 2020)](https://youtu.be/v5bs3faxc7c)